-As part of CLAPA’s 2020 Awareness Week, our Adult Services Manager, Kenny Ardouin, will appear in a Q&A on Monday 4 May at 7.30pm to unpack the findings that are summarised here in more detail.
+As part of CLAPA’s 2020 Awareness Week, our Adult Services Manager, Kenny Ardouin, appeared in an Q&A on Monday 4 May at 7.30pm to unpack the findings that are summarised here in more detail.
 This includes the all important question of “so, what next?” as we look to use what we we have found to improve the services and support that both we, and the NHS offer.

 As part of the Adults Services Programme, 2018 saw CLAPA launch the ‘Whole of Life’ Survey, a comprehensive questionnaire for adults in the UK born with a cleft.